-- For Airline tickets: itinerary / invoice or e-receipt, showing proof of payment.
+- For Airline tickets: An itinerary receipt for airfare, showing proof of payment, from a travel agency, airline, or online booking tool.
 If the travel is funded by government contract or grant and is to or from a foreign country, travel must be on a U.S. flag carrier and the proper airline code referenced on the ticket.
-See Policy Notes: Fly America Act for compliance information.
+See Policy Notes: Fly America Act and Open Skies Exceptions (Air Carrier Requirements) for compliance information.

 - For Car Rental: contract, itemizing all charges, and proof of payment

 - For Lodging: Itemized bill showing all charges and proof of payment, unless per-diem is claimed

 - For meals: Receipts for meals and other miscellaneous expenses, i.e., taxis and shuttles, costing $75 or more.
 If no itemized receipt is submitted for a meal, traveler must indicate amount of alcohol included, or state that there was no alcohol included in the meal.